-- 1.35 Internal audit The authority needs to undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes considering internal auditing guidance for smaller authorities. - 1.36 Provision of information The authority needs to ensure it has taken all necessary steps to facilitate the work of those conducting the internal audit, including making available all relevant documents and records and supplying any information or explanations required. - 1.37 Non-statutory guidance on internal audit can be found in Section 4.
+- 1.35 Internal audit The authority needs to appoint an independent and competent person to undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes considering internal auditing guidance for smaller authorities. - 1.36 The internal auditor must be able to demonstrate independence from the council's financial decision making.
+The Clerk, RFO or Councillors (or close associates such as family members of those individuals) are not considered independent from the council's financial decision making. - 1.37 Provision of information The authority needs to ensure it has taken all necessary steps to facilitate the work of those conducting the internal audit, including making available all relevant documents and records and supplying any information or explanations required.
+The internal auditor is expected to inspect all documentation which should be supplied by the council on request from the auditor. - 1.38 Non-statutory guidance on internal audit can be found in Section 4.